 Toward a Quarter-Tone Syntax: Selected Analyses of Works by Blackwood, Hába, Ives, and Wyschnegradsky

 One of the problems that readers face when confronted with my material is that most will not have any convenient way to play the microtonal examples and so may not get a good sense of how the quarter tones actually sound.
-My intent is to render as many of the musical examples (quarter-tone or otherwise) in MIDI format as is practical.
-Most browsers should know what to do with .mid files these days.
+My original intent was to render as many of the musical examples (quarter-tone or otherwise) in MIDI format as is practical.
+At the time, I thought that most browsers would know what to do with .mid files well into the future.
+However, it turns out that browser MIDI playback did not emerge with any sort of reliable web standard, and so instead I've converted the audio examples into short .mp3 files.
+The MP3s sound better than MIDIs anyway.

 Table of Contents